 What is Keyword Stuffing?

-Keyword Stuffing is the practice of adding keywords to your name in Google My Business to help it rank higher.
+Keyword Stuffing is the practice of adding keywords to your name (or practitioner listing) in Google My Business to help it rank higher.
 It’s still a very common practice in Local SEO because it gives you a ranking advantage on Google Maps and in the 3-Pack.
 The study that came out from Local SEO Guide as well as the Local Search Ranking Factors confirms that having keywords in the name of your Google My Business (GMB) listing does help it rank higher.

 — Joy Hawkins (@JoyanneHawkins) August 13, 2018